tocco/tocco-docs/framework/architecture/hibernate/collections.rst

 Hibernate supports delayed (queued) operations, that get executed only after the collection was initialized.
 This enables adding and removing elements without initializing the collection.
-However this is only possible for the inverse side of a collection (otherwise the updates would simply not be flushed to the database).
+Queued operations cannot be used on the owning side of a many to many association because the owning side is responsible for persisting the association.
+This means that the element has to be normally added to the collection so that the change will be detected.
 We use the delayed operations wherever possible (that means if an element is added to or removed from an uninitialized, inverse collection) for performance reasons.
 The queued operations are executed during ``PersistentCollection#afterInitialize()``.
 As our collection loading process